[UPDATED March 2021]

 The first bit of this slope is quite level and narrow before it gets steeper and wider.
 Fortunately, it evens out every now and again to give beginner legs a break.

 Kids love to explore the forest paths branching off to the right of this slope.

 The Schäferhütte is a small mountain hut near the Schartenkogel.
-It’s run by local Tulfer Stefan Mumelter who keeps beer and Schnapps handy for those who care to stop by for a chat.
-Watch the video to see how we cheers or “Prost” in Tyrol!
+A friendly local called Stefan Mumelter keeps beer and Schnapps handy for those who care to stop by for a chat or relax in the sun.

 If you’re done skiing in this area, take the no. 6 Schartenkogel run until it joins up with the no. 2 FIS standard run to get you back to Halsmarter.